 Dogs normally view youngsters as being different, than grownups.
 They frequently consider themselves to be above the level of the child in the family group.
 Therefore it is up to you to make certain that your youngster knows exactly how and when to correct the pet.
 Your son or daughter will need to learn how to assert authority over the animal in a confident way.

 When your youngster and the canine do venture out for a walk around the block it's important that they are able to communicate together.
 Your youngster needs to recognize and use commands that the dog recognizes.
 You might begin by letting your son or daughter to lead the family pet around the house.
 This will show the dog that he has to obey your son or daughter.
 You can also make sure that your son or daughter just isn't dragging your pet around with him.
 Both the dog and the youngster have to know that pulling the leash is not ok.

-It is also crucial that if you do plan to let your child walk the dog that the child know and adhere to the laws and polices regarding dogs in your town.
-There are various places where dogs will not be permitted to go and may be unwelcome.
-It is also essential especially if you live in an city location that your kid realizes that clean-up is a part of walking the dog.
-Quite a few areas enforce significant penalties on puppy owners that fail to cleanup after their family pet.
+It is also crucial that if you do plan to let your child walk the dog that the child know and adhere to the laws and policies regarding dogs in your town.
+There are various places where dogs will not be permitted to go and maybe unwelcome.
+It is also essential especially if you live in a city location that your kid realizes that clean-up is a part of walking the dog.
+Quite a few areas enforce significant penalties on puppy owners that fail to clean up after their family pet.

 These are all things you must consider before you decide to get a pet.
-Unfortunately, the era of simply allowing your child to go out and walk your new puppy are gone, in lots of places.
-However if you think you and your youngster are ready, a puppy can be the very best companion your child ever has.
+Unfortunately, the era of simply allowing your child to go out and walk your new puppy is gone, in lots of places.
+However, if you think you and your youngster are ready, a puppy can be the very best companion your child ever has.